dilan-dio4/Keagate/README.md

 The invoice client is a statically built React package (via Vite).
 This static build is served in `backend`.
 This functionality can be seen [here](packages/backend/src/routes/invoiceClient.ts).

-Editing the react package will automatically build to `dist`, so just refresh the page to see the changes.
+Editing the react package will automatically build to `packages/invoice-client/dist`, so just refresh the page to see any changes.

-The source code in invoice client is pretty straight-forward, so anyone familiar with React (& TailwindCSS) should have an easy time making their desired alterations.
+The source of `invoice-client`'s React project is pretty straightforward, so those familiar with React (& TailwindCSS) should have an easy time making their desired alterations.

 </details>
 <details>